LIHI Certificate #112 - Indian Orchard Project, Massachusetts

 The power canal extends from the headgates to the penstock intake structure.
 The canal is approximately 1,300 feet long by 76 feet wide at the gatehouse, narrowing to 52 feet wide at the penstock intake.
 The inner sidewalls are constructed of cut-granite, and earthen embankments create the outer walls.
 The canal has a cobble floor.
 An 88-foot-long canal is on the north wall of the canal, adjacent to the headgate house.
 The intake structure includes two operating underground penstocks (and two closed in 1970).
 The powerhouse contains two operating generating units having a combined capacity of 3.7 MW.

-Waters within the project reach are designated as impaired for pathogens, e. coli and fecal coliform, due to sewer overflows.
-The Massachusetts Department of Environmental Protection has confirmed that the project is not responsible for river impairment.
+Waters within the project reach are designated as impaired for invasive water chestnut.
+The Massachusetts Department of Environmental Protection has confirmed that the project is not responsible for river impairment, pending confirmatory sampling.

 The Chicopee River watershed is not currently the subject of migratory fish management efforts and downstream dams create a barrier to upstream movement.
 American eel is the only migratory species found throughout the Chicopee River system.
 While not designed for passage, the minimum flow discharge pipe does permit downstream passage.